-- 2.15 Generally, an application for a warrant must be in writing and be accompanied by an affidavit setting out the grounds on which the warrant is sought.
+Generally, an application for a warrant must be in writing and be accompanied by an affidavit setting out the grounds on which the warrant is sought.
 However, in urgent circumstances, applications may be made by telephone.
-In either case, the warrant takes effect only when completed and signed by the Judge or nominated AAT member. - 2.16 In urgent circumstances a law enforcement officer may make an application for a warrant before making or swearing the supporting affidavit.
+In either case, the warrant takes effect only when completed and signed by the eligible Judge or nominated AAT member.

+In urgent circumstances a law enforcement officer may make an application for a warrant before making or swearing the supporting affidavit.
 The law enforcement officer must supply the eligible Judge or nominated AAT member with as much information as the eligible Judge or nominated AAT member considers is reasonably practical in the circumstances.
-The law enforcement officer must then supply the eligible Judge or nominated AAT member with an affidavit within 72 hours of the application being made, irrespective of whether the eligible Judge or nominated AAT member issues the warrant. - 2.17 A warrant takes effect when it is issued and expires on the date specified in it, being no more than 90 days from the date it is issued, unless it is revoked earlier or extended.
+The law enforcement officer must then supply the eligible Judge or nominated AAT member with an affidavit within 72 hours of the application being made, irrespective of whether the eligible Judge or nominated AAT member issues the warrant.

+A warrant takes effect when it is issued and expires on a specified date, being no more than 90 days from the date the warrant is issued, unless the warrant is revoked earlier or extended.
 A warrant may be extended or varied by an eligible Judge or nominated AAT member if he or she is satisfied that the grounds on which the warrant was issued still exist.